min2ha/ukwa-site/content/target/339312798/index.en.md

   "subject": "National Assembly for Wales Election, 2016 " }

-# Alice Hooker-Stroud (Green Party candidate for Mid and West Wales)

 Alice Hooker-Stroud is the Wales Green Party Leader and candidate for Mid and West Wales at the 2016 National Assembly Elections.